I want to give you (and show below in the video) top ten exercises that were instrumental in my own personal getting free from stuttering.

-Speech impediments cause tension in our body.
-And tension in our body causes speech impediments, and this becomes a never-ending cycle.
-If you’re tense you will stutter.
-It’s a clear sign that you are in a stuttering mode.
-And you know that you will stutter even before you start to speak.
+Speech impediments cause tension in our bodies.
+And tension in our bodies causes speech impediments, creating a never-ending cycle.
+If you’re tense, you will stutter.
+It’s a clear sign that you are in a stuttering mode, and you know that you will stutter even before you start to speak.

-It’s okay to be a bit anxious or excited about speaking, but we don’t want our body to be covered and be held by this tension.
+It’s okay to be a bit anxious or excited about speaking, but we don’t want our bodies to be covered and held by this tension.
 We want to break it physically, on a physical level.
 How do we do that?

 There are many ways.
 I’ll give you a couple of examples.